Lo schiavo: Act 1

 Ilàra and Iberè are currently held captive on Count Rodrigo's farm.
-Americo has fallen in love with Iberè and the love is reciprocated who wishes for freedom.
+Americo has fallen in love with Ilàra and the love is reciprocated who wishes for freedom.
 The Count hears about the ongoing revolt in Guanabara and fearing the same will befall his farm, sends to have the most troublesome slave punished as an example.
 However, Americo interferes and saves Ibere from punishment.
 Being fed up with his son's love interest, the Count sends Americo to Rio de Janeiro to fight against the native uprising and promises to ratify his marriage to Illara when he returns.
 But the Count instead marries Illara and Ibere and sells them on a slave market in Guanabara.